-2. Prior to the start of development, details of a survey for the presence of Japanese Knotweed shall be submitted to and approved in writing by the Planning Authority and that, for the avoidance of doubt; this shall contain a methodology and treatment statement where any is found.
+5. Development shall not commence until details of a survey for the presence of Japanese Knotweed has been submitted to and approved in writing by the Planning Authority and that, for the avoidance of doubt; this shall contain a methodology and treatment statement where any is found.
 Development shall not proceed until appropriate control measures are implemented.
 Any significant variation to the treatment methodology shall be submitted for approval, in writing by the Planning Authority prior to implementation.